wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-solana.md

 solana config set --keypair INSERT_PATH_TO_KEYPAIR_CREATED_IN_STEP1
 ```

-3. Set the Solana configuration to use the default RPC URL for devnet:
+3. Set the Solana configuration to use the default RPC URL for DevNet:
 ```bash
 solana config set -ud
 ```